Nitrolaunch/nitrolaunch/docs/docs/plugins/development/format.md

 - `name`: The display name of your plugin,
 - `description`: A short description of your plugin
-- `mcvm_version`: The minimum version of MCVM that this plugin supports
+- `nitro_version`: The minimum version of Nitrolaunch that this plugin supports
 - `hooks`: A map of hook IDs to hook handlers.
 Will be described more in the hooks section.
 - `subcommands`: A map of custom subcommands to a short description of what they do
 - `dependencies`: A list of plugin IDs that this plugin depends on to work